open-AIMS/ADRIAIndicators.jl/docs/src/index.md

 # 3D array of parameters (intercept, coefficient) for the log-log planar area model.
 # Dimensions: [groups, sizes, 2]
+# Note: Planar area parameters are based on the log-log model described in [Urbina-Barreto et al. 2021].

 planar_area_params::Array{Float64, 3} = ...
-# The planar area parameterisation used for Tabular Acropora in CoralBlox.jl is
-# intercept = -8.95 and slope = 2.8 derived from [Aston et al., 2022]

 # A scalar representing the maximum possible density of juveniles (individuals/m²).